felixpatzelt/statistics-for-everyone/README.md

 # Statistics for everyone

-How to use statistics to make better decisions.

 This course for a wide audience shows you why and how a better understanding of uncertainty can improve your decision making and your understanding of the world.

 **Work in Progress**